The following guidelines will help you to use Notus on various clusters.

 For more advanced management, consult the SLURM documentation website which provides in-depth guidance on job dependencies, advanced scheduling options, and tuning.

-Template for job Submission my_submission.template
+Template for job Submission my_submission.template:

 #!/bin/bash #MSUB -r XXXXX # Job name #MSUB -T X # Elapsed time (s) #MSUB -A gen00000 # alloc nbr #MSUB -o PATH/log.X # Standard output #MSUB -e PATH/log.X # Error output #MSUB -q rome # partition #MSUB -n X # Reservation of MPI processes #MSUB -m scratch # location PATH_NOTUS_BIN="$HOME/notus_path/notus" PATH_RUN=`pwd` set -x ulimit -s unlimited module purge module load datadir/gen00000 python3/3.10.6 mkl/default mpi/openmpi cd $BRIDGE_MSUB_PWD ccc_mprun $PATH_NOTUS_BIN --no-color $PATH_RUN/mynts.nts exit 0